mohammadr89/microdepac/README.md

 Downloading the code
 --------------------
-Check out the code from GitHub using
+MicroHH includes Git submodules, so it is essential to ensure these are downloaded properly when cloning the code.
+Check out the code with all submodules included using:

     git clone --recurse-submodules https://github.com/microhh/microhh.git

-In case you had already checked out the repository without checking out the submodules, use:
+If you get compilation errors related to missing RTE+RRTMGP source files, you probably forgot the `--recurse-submodules` flag.
+You can correct that with:

     git submodule update --init --recursive

 Compilation of the code
 -----------------------